-To shed more light on the nature of the $J{\rm eff} = 1/2$ insulating state, we performed calculations for the RP series of iridates under epitaxial strain, where the out-ofplane lattice parameter and internal lattice coordinates were relaxed in the GGA approximation.
-Fig. 2(b) shows the optical conductivity for the 214 compound with -2%(compressive), 0%, and +2% (tensile) strain.
-Compressive (tensile) strain substantially reduces (increases) the gap size due to an increase (decrease) of the dominant in-plane hoppings.
-The two peaks are shifted to lower (higher) energy, and become sharper (broadened), while the overall conductivity increases (decreases) under compressive (tensile) strain.
-This is in good agreement with recent optical measurements on strained 214 thin films.29
+To shed more light on the nature of the $J{\text{eff}} = 1/2$ insulating state, we performed calculations for the RP series of iridates under epitaxial strain.
+The evolution of the structural parameters under epitaxial strain is shown in Fig. 3.
+Both the c/a ratio, panels 3(c) and 3(f), and the rotation angle θ of the IrO6 octahedra, panels 3(b) and 3(e), decrease nearly linearly with increasing in-plane lattice constants, in quantitative agreement with recent experiments [30].
+Figure 2(b) shows the optical conductivity for 214 with -2% (compressive), 0%, and +2% (tensile) strain.
+Compressive (tensile) strain substantially reduces (increases) the gap size due to an increase (decrease) of the